-Take a shower hook or 2 large suction hooks to hang clothes in the showers.
+Take a shower hook to hang clothes in the showers.
 There are never any clothes hooks inside (very few outside) and that means no place to hang your dry, dirty or wet clothes and, some of the showers don’t have doors.
 If you walk in France take a universal bath-plug as well.
 Many places have baths but don’t provide plugs.

 Take toilet paper – remove the cardboard roll and flatten it.
 Most albergues run out so be prepared!
 Don’t steal the albergue’s toilet paper and please don’t litter the Camino – carry a plastic bag for used tissues.

 Heavy boots are not necessary on the Camino Frances.
-For hikers who need ankle support lightweight, waterproof boots or terrain walkers will suffice.
+For hikers who need ankle support lightweight boots or terrain walkers will suffice.
 Take sandals to wear whilst not walking.

 Cameras: Digital is the most popular although most people simple use their phones these days.